chrislicodes/obsidian-chess-study/README.md

 ![chess-study-modal](imgs/chess-study-modal.png)

-Once you click `Submit`, Obsidian will parse the PGN, generate a new JSON file in your vault located at `.obsidian/plugins/obsidian-chess-study/storage/{id}.json`, and insert a chessStudy codeblock at the cursor's position.
+Once you click `Submit`, Obsidian Chess Study will parse the PGN, generate a new JSON file in your vault located at `.obsidian/plugins/obsidian-chess-study/storage/{id}.json`, and insert a chessStudy codeblock at the cursor's position.
 Here's an example of the chessStudy codeblock:

 ![chess-study-codeblock](imgs/chess-study-codeblock.png)